Short story: Since 1945

-The Argentinean writer Jorge Luis Borges is one of the best-known writers of short stories in the Spanish language.
+The Argentine writer Jorge Luis Borges is one of the best-known writers of short stories in the Spanish language.
 "The Library of Babel" (1941) and "The Aleph" (1945) handle difficult subjects like infinity.
 Borges won American fame with "The Garden of Forking Paths", published in the August 1948 issue of Ellery Queen's Mystery Magazine.
-Two of the most representative writers of the Magical realism genre are also widely known Argentinean short story writers, Adolfo Bioy Casares and Julio Cortázar.
+Two of the most representative writers of the Magical realism genre are also widely known Argentine short story writers, Adolfo Bioy Casares and Julio Cortázar.
 The Nobel laureate author Gabriel García Márquez and the Uruguayan writer Juan Carlos Onetti are further significant magical realist short story writers from the Hispanic world.
 In Brazil, João Antonio made a name for himself by writing about poverty and the favelas.
 Detective literature there was led by Rubem Fonseca.
 João Guimarães Rosa wrote short stories in the book Sagarana, using a complex, experimental language based on tales of oral tradition.

 The role of the bi-monthly magazine Desh (first published in 1933) was key in development of the Bengali short story.
 Two of the most popular detective story writers of Bengali literature are Sharadindu Bandyopadhyay (the creator of Byomkesh Bakshi) and Satyajit Ray (the creator of Feluda).

-Notable examples in the post-World War II period include:
+Notable examples in the post–World War II period include: